42Crunch/api-security-scan-action-freemium/README.md

 ## Tutorial

 If you want to test this action with a sample API, you can follow the tutorial [here](https://github.com/42crunch/apisecurity-tutorial).
 This repository contains a sample API and a workflow that will scan it for vulnerabilities.

+## Limitations

+The freemium version lets you fully test 42Crunch scan features.
+It does have usage limitations:

+- Organizations on freemium service are limited to 25 scans per repository, with a maximum of three repositories per GitHub organization.
+The limit is reset every calendar month.
+- Only the default security quality gates (SQGs) are included.
+- Only the standard data dictionary is included.

 ## Support